Feldjäger: Organization

 The Feldjäger corps serves all component forces of the German Federal Armed Forces (Bundeswehr) i.e., German Army, German Navy and German Air Force.
 The Military Police Command has its headquarters in Scharnhorst Kaserne in Hanover and is under the operational command of the Bundeswehr's Territorial Tasks Command of the Streitkräftebasis.

 The Feldjäger have three regiments of military police stationed around Germany which are subordinate to the Military Police Command as is the Feldjäger School which is also in Hanover, but in the Hauptfeldwebel-Lagenstein-Kaserne (previously Emmich-Cambrai-Kaserne).

 Missions

-The 24 Feldjäger MP Stations located throughout Germany work around the clock to perform the Feldjägers’ main mission which is to be a central point of contact for all soldiers who need assistance.
-There is a nationwide emergency phone number (0800 190 9999) so Bundeswehr soldiers can contact their nearest Feldjäger station at any time.
+The 24 Feldjäger police detachments located throughout Germany work around the clock to perform the Feldjägers main mission which is to be a central point of contact for all soldiers who need assistance.
+There is a nationwide emergency phone number (0800 190 9999) so Bundeswehr soldiers can contact their nearest Feldjäger detachment at any time.

 The Feldjäger also have four more missions: Maintaining military discipline and order, military traffic control, security operations and investigations.